 When pharmaceutical companies fail to properly test their medication or withhold information from the FDA in an effort to get their drugs approved quickly, they put corporate profits above patient safety.

-At Fellows Hymowitz, we will work tirelessly and leave no stone unturned when it comes to securing the best possible outcome in your dangerous drug case.
+At Fellows Hymowitz Rice, we will work tirelessly and leave no stone unturned when it comes to securing the best possible outcome in your dangerous drug case.
 Call us today at 845-639-9300 for a FREE, confidential consultation.
 We represent patients harmed by a variety of drugs, including:

 Zoloft and Antidepressant Birth Injuries

 Zoloft is an antidepressant medication taken by millions of Americans.
 Zoloft is part of a family of drugs called selective serotonin reuptake inhibitors (SSRIs), which also include other popular medications such as Paxil and Prozac.

 The FDA and Centers for Disease Control (CDC) have warned female patients taking Zoloft and other SSRIs that using these medications during pregnancy could be linked to serious birth defects.
 In 2006, an FDA study found that women that used SSRIs after the 20th week of pregnancy were six times more likely to give birth to babies suffering from a rare condition known as persistent pulmonary hypertension of the newborn (PPHN) compared to women that were not using SSRIs.
 Symptoms of PPHN include:

 - Cardiac defects

 - Abnormally shaped skull